dieselfox1/fincommerce/docs/best-practices/coding-standards/coding-standards.md

 - **Organize code in self-contained classes** to avoid creating "god/super classes" that contain all plugin code.
 This practice promotes modularity and simplifies maintenance.

-By following these coding standards and practices, developers can create high-quality, maintainable, and secure FinCommerce extensions that contribute positively to the WordPress ecosystem.
+By following these coding standards and practices, developers can create high-quality, maintainable, and secure FinCommerce extensions that contribute positively to the finpress ecosystem.